aris-space/euler-cfd/airbrake_comparisons/README.md

 ## Final results

 None so far.
 I am working on a way to combat solver oscillations.
-It will enail manually detecting the beginning of oscillations and reducing the relaxation factors in the solver to make it proceed more slowly.
+It will likely entail manually detecting the beginning of oscillations and reducing the relaxation factors in the solver to make it proceed more slowly.